tim-weis/cargo-uwp/README.md

 ### Launching the application

 Naturally, you'd wish to head right in and do that, just to be presented with an error dialog.
-Like anything UWP, how to launch a UWP application is neither simple nor obvious.
+Like anything UWP, launching a UWP application is neither simple nor obvious.
 To do that, the application needs to be registered first.

 At this time, there's still a manual step required here, namely copying the *Assets* folder to the target directory (*target\\x86_64-uwp-windows-msvc\\debug*).
 Once that is done it's time to actually register the application.